Efforts intensify to reach 10 trapped coal miners in Mexico

 In June and July of 2021, cave-ins at two Coahuila mines claimed the lives of nine miners.

-Mexico’s worst mining accident also occurred in Coahuila on Feb.
-19, 2006, when an explosion ripped through the Pasta de Conchos mine while 73 miners were inside.
+Mexico’s worst mining accident also occurred in Coahuila.
+On Feb.
+19, 2006, an explosion ripped through the Pasta de Conchos mine while 73 miners were inside.
 Eight were rescued with injuries including serious burns.
 The rest died and only two of their bodies were recovered.

-The Pasta de Conchos Family Organization made up of relatives of those lost in that tragedy said in a statement late Wednesday that the new mining accident shows that the structural dangers that led to the Pasta de Conchos collapse have not been addressed.
-There is a lack of inspections, complicity with mining companies and little protection for workers.
+The Pasta de Conchos Family Organization made up of relatives of those lost in that tragedy said in a statement late Wednesday that the new mining accident shows that the structural dangers that led to the Pasta de Conchos collapse have not been addressed and cited a lack of inspections, complicity with mining companies and little protection for workers.